 Right now, most companies rely on their IT teams to stay compliant with cybersecurity standards.
 But as the risk of experiencing a cyberattack increases, your board of directors must take an active role in protecting the business—and themselves—from the consequences of cybercrime.
-Follow along to learn four ways the board of directors can support your company’s cybersecurity program while also reducing directors and officers (D&O) risk.
+Follow along to learn five ways the board of directors can support your company’s cybersecurity program while also reducing directors and officers (D&O) risk.

 1. Take a holistic approach to cybersecurity that supports business objectives.